Case Studies

 Eliminating Industrial CO2 Emissions from Manufacturing

 Heat is essential to manufacturing, but process heating accounts for more than 30% of the nation’s greenhouse gas emissions.
 By transitioning to clean electricity as an energy source, industries can reduce emissions and improve energy efficiency.
-KB Science served as capture and proposal managers, providing strategic guidance to a multi-institution team led by Arizona State University, including 37 companies, 9 universities and 3 national laboratories, to secure a five-year grant from the DOE for the new Electrified Processes for Industry without Carbon (EPIXC) Institute.
+KB Science served as capture and proposal managers, providing strategic guidance to a multi-institution team led by Arizona State University, including 37 industries, 9 universities and 3 national laboratories, to secure a five-year grant from the DOE for the new Electrified Processes for Industry without Carbon (EPIXC) Institute.
 For this project, KB Science helped put together a team with both the technical expertise and the experience to ensure that the transition to a new energy landscape will happen in a truly just manner for the greatest possible equitable benefits to the community.

 The Result:

-$70 Million from DOE and $74 Million of private investment to transition from fossil fuels for industrial processes to clean electricity.
+● $70 Million from DOE and $74 Million of private investment to transition from fossil fuels for industrial processes to clean electricity.

 “When it comes to large-scale, multi-institution grants from mission agencies, KB Science succeeds in turning the total into more than the sum of its parts.
 They are masters—the right ingredients to beat the competition, perfectly aligned with the funder’s goals.
 Kristin and her team are the Michelin Star of winning proposals.”